Investors in debt & capital instruments

 MREL

-The Jyske Bank Group’s MREL comprises of:
+The Jyske Bank Group’s MREL requirements consist of:

 • Banking activity requirement